mazi-kunle/DRYFIT-V1.0.0/README.md

 ## 🚀 Usage

 From the GUI:
-1. Click the **select...** button to upload your M.R history data file.
+1. Click the **Select...** button to upload your M.R history data file.
 2. Click **Start Analysis**.
 3. After 2 minutes or less, a success or error message will be displayed.
 4. View results in the results folder created.